 Similar Feminine Care Products

-Kim: a couple of weeks ago
+Kim: a few months ago

 I was sceptical at first, but after giving it a try I really like it.
 Easier to insert and remove than I thought it would be, just follow the directions provided.
 As others have said, I wouldn't want to remove it in a public washroom, but since you can wear it 12 hours that shouldn't be a problem most the time.
 Healthier, and better for the environment, I would definetly recommend.

-Abby: a couple of weeks ago
+Abby: a few months ago

 If you insert this exactly how the pamphlet that comes with it says, you will be golden.
 It can take a bit of practice but once you find how to put it in properly, you get a tight seal and it is very comfortable to wear.